matrix-org/matrix-spec-proposals/proposals/3419-guest-state-events.md

 ## Security considerations

 The only reason that guests are denied from performing certain operations is to avoid malicious unauthorised users consuming resources and causing a DoS.
-In this instance, sending state events can be quite resource intensive, so if we didn't have a good use case that needed them it's be right to veto them.
+In this instance, sending state events can be quite resource intensive, so if we didn't have a good use case that needed them it'd be right to veto them.

 ## Alternatives